Your DevOps team might be practicing ClickOps without even realizing it causing inefficiencies, misconfigurations, and cost sprawl.

 How to Identify ClickOps in Your DevOps Team

-The most obvious is that the company’s engineers rely on ClickOps as the default management process for provisioning and governing cloud resources.
+The main point is that the company’s engineers use ClickOps as the main way to manage cloud resources.
 They do this because they have not adopted IaC with an automated Terraform-aligned solution.

 However, there are less obvious instances.
 For example, after a lift-and-shift to the cloud as the result of a merger or acquisition, engineers make some ClickOps changes because they seem small, convenient, and harmless.
 These then go unnoticed until the cloud infrastructure begins to go sideways.